How to Protect Your Device From Extreme Weather

 The inside of a car may have plenty of dark, shady corners, but it is also in direct sunlight throughout the day.
 Because a car is an enclosed space, the air inside it has nowhere to go when it heats up, so the car just gets warmer and warmer.
 This increases the risk of damage to any devices you leave inside.
 The same is also true for other enclosed spaces with large windows, such as greenhouses.

-If you normally carry your device close to your body, such as in a pocket, hot weather can increase the risk of damage to it.
+If you usually carry your device close to your body, such as in a pocket, hot weather can increase the risk of damage.
 Your body produces more heat in hot weather, and to cool down, it sweats.
-These warm, humid conditions can be harmful to devices.
+These warm, humid conditions could harm your device.

-Reducing the number of tasks your device is performing in the background can help to reduce the heat it produces, which is particularly important during hot weather.
-If you are not using features such as Wi-Fi, GPS or Bluetooth, you can turn them off in your device’s settings.
-When you are using your device, you should turn down the brightness of the screen and refrain from doing battery-intensive tasks such as playing games and watching videos.
+Reducing the number of background tasks your device runs can help lower its internal temperature, which is especially important in hot weather.
+If you're not using features such as Wi-Fi, GPS or Bluetooth, you can turn them off in your device’s settings.
+When using your device, you should reduce the screen brightness and avoid battery-intensive tasks such as playing games and watching videos.

 What to do if your device gets too hot

-If your device is overheating, it may alert you with a temperature warning and automatically disable some functions until it cools down.
+If your device overheats, it may display a temperature warning and automatically disable certain functions until it cools down.

 If your device displays a temperature warning or feels excessively hot to the touch, you should take the following steps: